-Parental Control provides parents with automated tools to help protect their children and set restrictions for devices and services.
-Parental Control lets you block web pages that may contain potentially offensive material to prevent children and young adults from accessing pages with inappropriate or harmful content.
+Parental control provides parents with automated tools to help protect their children and set restrictions for devices and services.
+Parental control blocks web pages that may contain potentially offensive material to prevent children and young adults from accessing pages with inappropriate or harmful content.

-Parental Control includes customizable user account permissions, web content filtering, and activity logging.
-The following article includes a basic overview of the Parental Control module, as well as key features that will help you maximize the effectiveness of the Parental Control feature.
+Parental control includes customizable user account permissions, web content filtering, and activity logging.
+The following article includes a basic overview of the Parental control feature, as well as key features that will help you maximize the effectiveness of the Parental control feature.

 Click the arrow next to Parental control to access configuration settings.

 The Parental control feature consists of a quick enable/disable feature alongside various settings for active Windows User Accounts.

 Below is a list of additional Parental control features and configurations.

 From the Parental Control module, parents can control and monitor internet access by configuring an age for Windows User Accounts.
 Set up a Parental control role for a user account.